-The NFPA Certified Electrical Safety Worker (CESW) is a professional credential for electricians and other hands-on electrical workers to demonstrate a working knowledge of the practices and concepts found in NFPA 70E® Standard for Electrical Safety in the Workplace.
+The NFPA Certified Electrical Safety Worker (CESW) is a professional credential for hands-on electrical workers to demonstrate a working knowledge of the practices and concepts found in NFPA 70E® Standard for Electrical Safety in the Workplace.

 The CESW certification program consists of a set of eligibility requirements (completed prior to program application), a computer-based examination (with a retest process in the event that you do not pass the exam), and a set of re-certification requirements (based on a points system) that must be completed within a three-year time period following the initial certification.

 - Promote electrical safety in workplace environments

 - Recognize and provide evidence of competence as related to the NFPA 70E Standard for Electrical Safety in the Workplace

 - Ensure a uniform, fair process for certification that is accessible to everyone who is eligible

 We are in the process of updating the program to correspond to the new 2021 edition of NFPA 70E.
 We expect to change the exam to a 2021 version in July.
 We will announce the changeover here, so as long as you see this message, the exam is still based on the 2018 Edition.

 - Certification by NFPA; International recognition; CESW certificate

 The CESW certification exam is a three hour, open-book, multiple-choice exam taken at an approved, computer-based testing center.
 The exam is based on the 2018 Edition of NFPA 70E, Standard for Electrical Safety in the Workplace.
 To locate a computer based testing center near you, visit the test center website.

 IMPORTANT NOTE REGARDING DESIGNATION AS A QUALIFIED PERSON